Mikejo5000/vsts-docs-pr/docs/billing/overview.md

 **VSTS**

-You have to set up billing when you need more than the **Free Tier** of resources in your VSTS account—5 VSTS users (Basic), 5 Package Management users, Free Tier of Microsoft-hosted CI/CD (1 concurrent job, up to 4 hours per month), 1 self-hosted CI/CD concurrent job, and 20,000 virtual user minutes of cloud-based load testing—or to buy other features for your users that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
+You have to set up billing when you need more than the **Free Tier** of resources in your VSTS account--5 VSTS users (Basic), 5 Package Management users, Free Tier of Microsoft-hosted CI/CD (1 concurrent job, up to 4 hours per month), 1 self-hosted CI/CD concurrent job, and 20,000 virtual user minutes of cloud-based load testing--or to buy other features for your users that are offered by Microsoft or by other companies via the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).

 > During your first purchase for your VSTS account, we'll prompt you to select the Azure subscription to use for billing.
 This can be part of your
 > Enterprise Agreement, Pay-As-You-Go, CSP, or many other types of Azure subscriptions.
 All VSTS services are billed via Azure, though you are not required to pay for or